Global Learning

 Teach about the history and traditions of multiple holidays

-As our world becomes more interconnected and diverse, this time of year presents a great opportunity to acknowledge that not all students in your class will celebrate the same holidays or honor them the same way.
+As our world becomes more interconnected, this time of year presents a great opportunity to acknowledge that not all students in your class will celebrate the same holidays or honor them the same way.
 An easy way to ensure that your students feel heard and valued is to ask them what holidays they celebrate and the types of traditions their families practice during this time of year.

 Showing students that you care about their holiday stories and customs helps each individual feel respected and understood by his or her classmates.
 In addition, this encourages students to develop empathy and social-emotional skills, as students will grow to be respectful of other’s beliefs and life practices, even if they are different from their own.